nicoleepp/JuliaCloud-AWS-State/README.md

 - Do we want to auto-generate high level wrappers and commit them to the code base?
   - Or only generate the low-level wrappers, and if a user wants they can generate the high-level wrappers themselves to have access to them?
   - Or just pull this out and have a separate high-level package for everything?
-- How do we use GitHub actions to execute code?
 - Should we attempt to automate the creation of unit tests as well?
     - I would argue no, and that these should be created by hand.
     - It would be tedious, however it will give us the backing that the generated code is correct.
+- Do we go all in on GitHub Actions?
+    - We can replace TravisCI (what is currently used) to run tests
+    - Quick overview I found between the two, [link](https://github.com/datamade/how-to/issues/36#issuecomment-531406762)
 - Which Julia JSON package should we be using?
   - What are the pros/cons of each of them?
   - [List of Julia JSON packages](https://github.com/search?l=Julia&q=json.jl&type=Repositories)